hychen39/javascript_teach/ch13/ch_13_part_2.md

 - async and await keywords
 - Event Loop concurrency model in JS runtime environment

-## Make a non-async function to an async function using the Promise object
+## Promisify a non-async function

-Use the `Promise` object to wrap your non-async functions
+Use the `Promise` constructor to wrap your non-async functions to make them asynchronous.

 Steps to create a Promise object:
-1. Create a new Promise object by calling the `Promise` constructor.
+1. Call the `Promise` constructor to create a Promise object.
+   - The `Promise` constructor takes an executor function as an argument.

+---

-2. Pass a executor function as the argument to the `Promise` constructor, either an arrow function or a named function.
+2. Pass a executor function with two parameters: `resolve` and `reject`.
-4. Add your non-async function to the executor function.
+   - The `resolve` function is called to resolve the Promise object (change the state to fulfilled).
+   - The `reject` function is called to reject the Promise object (change the state to rejected).

 ```javascript
 function executor(resolve, reject) {